JanB100/doc_simp/README.md

   --lr=2e-5 \
   --devices=2 \
   --skip_val_gen \
-  --sent_level \ #only if it is a sentence- or paragraph-level model
+  --sent_level \ #only if it is a sentence-level model
 ```

 To train any other model, add the following arguments.